CD3/run-if/README.md

 - Simple.
 It does one thing and that's it.
 - Supports multiple targets.
 If any of the targets do not exists, the command will be executed.
-- Supports sentinal files.
-If any of the sentinals exists, the command will be executed (useful for cleaning tasks).
+- Supports sentinel files.
+If any of the sentinels exists, the command will be executed (useful for cleaning tasks).
 - Command runs if dependencies have _changed_, not _updated_. `run-if` compares a hash of each dependency to its hash the last time it ran to determine if a dependency has changed.
 - Supports directories as dependencies.
 Rather than listing every file in a directory as a dependency, `run-if` allows directories to be dependencies.
 If any file in the directory has changed, or if any files have been added or removed, the command will be ran.
 - Support for executing command if previous run failed.
 With the `--run-until-success` option, `run-if` will execute the command if the last run returned a non-zero exit code.